MicrosoftDocs/mixed-reality/mrtk-unity/configuration/getting-started-with-mrtk-and-xrsdk.md

 ---
 # Getting started with MRTK and XR SDK

 XR SDK is Unity's [new XR pipeline in Unity 2019.3 and beyond](https://blogs.unity3d.com/2020/01/24/unity-xr-platform-updates/).
 In Unity 2019, it provides an alternative to the existing XR pipeline.
-In Unity 2020, it is the only XR pipeline in Unity.
+In Unity 2020, it's the only XR pipeline in Unity.

-## Prerequisites

-To get started with the Mixed Reality Toolkit, follow [the provided steps](/windows/mixed-reality/develop/install-the-tools#importing-the-mixed-reality-toolkit) to add MRTK to a project.

 ## Configuring Unity for the XR SDK pipeline